zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-electronics.md

-# Contoso Electronics Product Information
+# Contoso, Ltd. Product Information

 ## Company Overview

-Contoso Electronics is a leading manufacturer of consumer electronics with headquarters in Seattle, Washington.
+Contoso, Ltd. is a leading manufacturer of consumer electronics with headquarters in Seattle, Washington.
 Founded in 2005, the company specializes in smartphones, laptops, smart home devices, and wearable technology.
-With a commitment to innovation and quality, Contoso Electronics has established itself as a trusted brand in the global market.
+With a commitment to innovation and quality, Contoso, Ltd. has established itself as a trusted brand in the global market.

 ## Product Catalog